nevalang/website/content/docs/quick-start/index.md

 ---
 title: Quick Start
 weight: 2
-description: Install Nevalang and create your first project in one minute!
 ---

+Install Nevalang and create your first project in one minute!

 ## Installing Nevalang